 \section{Abstract}

 We are interested in the long-time asymptotic behavior of growth-fragmentation equations with a nonlinear growth term.
 We present examples for which we can prove either the convergence to a steady state or conversely the existence of periodic solutions.
-Thanks the General Relative Entropy method applied to well chosen self-similar solutions, we show that the equation can ``asymptotically'' be reduced to a system of ODEs.
-Then stability results are proved by using a Lyapunov functional, and existence of periodic solutions are proved thanks to the Poincar\'e-Bendixon theorem or by Hopf bifurcation.
+Using the General Relative Entropy method applied to well chosen self-similar solutions, we show that the equation can ``asymptotically'' be reduced to a system of ODEs.
+Then stability results are proved by using a Lyapunov functional, and the existence of periodic solutions is proved with the Poincar\'e-Bendixon theorem or by Hopf bifurcation.

 {\bf Keywords:} size-structured populations, growth-fragmentation processes, eigenproblem, self-similarity, relative entropy, long-time asymptotics, stability, periodic solution, Poincar\'e-Bendixon theorem, Hopf bifurcation.